AP Spanish Literature and Culture

 About the Exam

-The exam is approximately 3 hours long and has two parts — multiple choice and free response.
-Each section of the exam is worth 50% of the final exam grade.
+The exam is approximately 3 hours long and has two sections — multiple choice and free-response.

 - Three sets of questions based on authentic audio texts including an excerpt from an interview with an author, a recited poem that is not on the required reading list, and a brief presentation on a literary topic related to course content.